 25. I will restore to you the years that the young locust ate, the hopping locust, and the destroying locust, and the cutting locust, my great army that I sent against you,

-26.and you shall eat in plenty and be filled, and you shall praise the name of Jehovah your God who dealt wondrously with you.
+26.and you will eat in plenty and be filled, and you will praise the name of Jehovah your God who dealt wondrously with you.
 My people shall never be disappointed.

 27. And you shall know that I am in the midst of Israel.
 I am Jehovah your God, and there is no other, and my people shall never be disappointed!